youhgo/WFAPP/ressources/documentation/installation.md

 ---

-## 🔧 Initial Configuration
+## Initial Configuration

 To share results with other analysts (or simply access them from your host machine), you need to create a shared volume between your machine and the Docker containers.

 1. Edit the `.env` file located at the root of the project.
 2. Modify the `WAPP_API_HOST` variable to set the domain name (or localhost) where the application will be accessible.
 3. Modify `SHARED_FOLDER_PATH` to point to the directory on your machine where you want the results to be stored.
-4. *(Optional)* Modify the information for ELK, SPLUNK, or Wazuh if you want to integrate these tools.
+4. *(Optional)* Modify the information for ELK or Wazuh if you want to integrate these tools.

 **Example `.env` file:**
 ```env